 Travel by Car

-The 500-kilometer (or 310-mile) drive from Barcelona to Marseille takes about five hours, traveling mainly on the AP-7 and A9 roads along the south of Spain and crossing the border into France.
+The 500-kilometer (or 310-mile) drive from Barcelona to Marseille takes about five hours, travelling mainly on the AP-7 and A9 roads along the south of Spain and crossing the border into France.

 Keep in mind that AP roads have tolls, so it's best to bring some euros in cash and coins to pay during your road trip.
 If you're not from Spain, don't worry, it's still very easy to rent a car for the drive.
 Plus, main rental car companies like Hertz, Budget, National, and Alamo, are almost always available, especially if you pick it up at the airport.